 3. Presonus Studio One Free

 Presonus Studio One is a professional audio editing software that also allows recording.
-Available for both Windows and Mac versions, this software is a dream of any DAW user.
-It contains a bunch of professional functions all of are helpful for producing high-quality music content.
-If you are not satisfied with the free features of the Presonus Studio One, you could go for the premium version where tons of new features added.
+Available for both Windows and Mac versions, this software is the dream of any DAW user.
+It contains a bunch of professional functions all of which are helpful for producing high-quality music content.
+If you are not satisfied with the free features of the Presonus Studio One, you could go for the premium version where tons of new features are added.

 Sonar provides the most advanced audio editing environment among the software on this list.
 It supports some extra audio formats such as WAV, ASF, WMA, and AIFF.
 It is available for all Windows versions including Windows 10, 8, 7, Vista, and XP.
 Sonar The software consists of numerous functions like mixers and MIDI keyboards which are all helpful to produce stunning audio outputs.
 In addition, virtual machines like samplers, drum machines, and synthesizers are also there in the software.

 Reaper is a lightweight audio editing application with a simple interface and comparatively professional functions.
 The clean interface is the most attractive feature of this sound tool.
 You could control the audio features like the stereo, surround sound, as well as the effects like pitch shift, cross-fade, and snap to grid.
-Reaper is available for both Mac and PC systems and supports audio formats including FLAC, MOV, W64, AIFF in addition to the usual formats.
+Reaper is available for both Mac and PC systems and supports audio formats including FLAC, MOV, W64, and AIFF in addition to the usual formats.